 Some ideas for cultivating skills include encouraging open communication, allowing for creative expression, providing structure, developing problem-solving skills, teaching mindfulness, and building emotional resilience.

 Open communication is essential for helping children with anxiety work through their worries and feel seen and heard.
-Parents should create an environment in which children feel comfortable talking about their feelings and expressing themselves openly and freely without fear of judgement.
+Parents should create an environment in which children feel comfortable talking about their feelings and expressing themselves openly and freely without fear of judgment.
 This can be done through activities like journaling, art projects, reading books aloud together, or simply having open conversations about the day’s events.

 Creative expression is another way to help children with anxiety disorders express their feelings and explore the world around them.
 Art projects, music lessons, or hands-on activities can give kids the space they need to express themselves.
 And by showing an interest in their creative endeavours, parents can foster a sense of pride and accomplishment in their children.